Hey… Welcome to Xerago blog! So glad you are here!

 Source: RedPoint Global/Harris Poll

-If you keep sending generic communication to your audience, you are not only making them apathetic to your communication, but you lose the opportunity to persuade them at a time when their attention spans are high and to nudge them towards conversion.
+If you keep sending generic communication to your audience, you are not only making them apathetic to your communication, but you also lose the opportunity to persuade them at a time when their attention spans are high and you can nudge them towards conversion.

-When you provide personalized content, it not only results in good conversions.
-The benefits are more than that and each of these actions will have a positive domino effect on the brand.
+When you provide personalized content, it results in good conversions.
+But the benefits are more than that and each of these actions will have a positive domino effect on the brand.

-Here are three actionable recommendations for you to provide personalized experiences to your audience.
+Here are four actionable recommendations for you to offer personalized experiences to your audience.

 Here's a summary of actionable items for your digital presence management transformation based on factors discussed in the article.